orunto/Bob-Ziroll-s-Lesson-1-and-2/README.md

-# Getting Started with React
+# Getting Started with React (Lesson 1 and 2)
-The code present in this repository are the exercises and examples in the first few lessons in [Bob Ziroll's react course](https://scrimba.com/learn/learnreact/)
+The code present in this repository are the exercises and examples in the first two lessons in [Bob Ziroll's react course](https://scrimba.com/learn/learnreact/)